najanda89/UMAlertView/README.md

 1. Download the latest code version .
 2. Open your project in Xcode, drag the UMAlertView folder into your project.
 Make sure to select Copy items when asked if you extracted the code archive outside of your project.
-3. You need it with #import "UMAlertView.h", #import "UMAlertView.m".
+3. You need it with next line
+  - #import "UMAlertView.h"
+  - #import "UMAlertView.m".

 ## Usage